nopnop2002/esp-idf-xml/README.md

 # esp-idf-xml
 Example of XML parser with ESP-IDF.

-ESP-IDF includes [this](https://libexpat.github.io/) XML parser library (Version: 2.2.5).
-You can use XML parser as standard.
+The XML Parsing C Library can be used with ESP-IDF.
+This Libary is registered [here](https://components.espressif.com/component/espressif/expat) as a component.
 But there is no example code in esp-idf repository.

 # Installation
 ```
 git clone https://github.com/nopnop2002/esp-idf-xml
 cd esp-idf-xml
+idf.py add-dependency espressif/expat==2.4.3
 ./getpem.sh
+idf.py menuconfig
 idf.py flash monitor
 ```